 Professor Sudarshan serves on the Working Group-6: Tensile and Membrane Structures of the International Association of Shell and Spatial Structures (IASS), the ASCE Aerospace Division's Space Engineering and Construction Technical Committee, and the ASCE/ACI-421 Technical Committee on the Design of Reinforced Concrete Slabs.
 He is the Program Chair of the Architectural Engineering Division of the American Society of Engineering Education (ASEE).
 He is also a member of the Structural Stability Research Council (SSRC).

 From 2004-2007, Professor Sudarshan served on the faculty of the School of Architecture and ENSAV-Versailles Study Abroad Program in France.
-He has been a recipient of the “Excellence in Teaching Award” and has been consistently listed on the “UIUC List of Teachers Ranked as Excellent/Outstanding by their Students” for architecture and civil engineering courses.
+He has been a recipient of the “Excellence in Teaching Award” and has been listed on the “UIUC List of Teachers Ranked as Excellent/Outstanding by their Students” 28 times for 16 different architecture and civil engineering courses.

 Ph.D.
 Civil Engineering (Structural), University of Illinois at Urbana-Champaign, 2015